Eremiel/tutty/content/tutorials/cu-input-walk-through.md

 ### Basisset

-Quantum espresso is a *plane-wave* code, which means that the wave function is exanded in plane-waves (i.e., complex-valued sin and cos).
+Quantum espresso is a *plane-wave* code, which means that the wave function is expanded in plane-waves (i.e., complex-valued sin and cos).
 A plane-wave

 $$ \psi({\bf r}) = \exp\left(i {\bf k}\cdot{\bf r}\right) $$